 So what joy is there in the waiting?
 When the world around us is sugar-coating cake pops, writing letters to Santa, “one-click” shopping, and singing Christmas carols beginning in the latter days of October, why do we choose to feel the longing for a coming Savior?
 It is because we can only desire Him as much as we understand our great need for Him.

-We’re taught at a young age that saving our money for something special is better than blowing our allowance on petty things that satisfy for a time and are discarded minutes later.
+We’re taught at a young age that saving our money for something special is better than blowing our allowance on things that satisfy temporarily.
 Discipline in learning a sport or a musical instrument is valued.
 Diligence, and not just the end result, is rewarded.
 Why?
 Because there’s something valuable about the process of waiting.
 Because it’s in that process that we realize there’s something valuable about the things for which we have to wait.
 In our anticipation, we learn patience.
 We measure the extent of our desires rather than act on a whim.
-We feel deeply the absence of the thing to be obtained and so we sacrifice immediate pleasures for enduring joy.
+Humans feel deeply the absence of the thing to be obtained and so we sacrifice immediate pleasures for enduring joy.
 We test the true value of the object of our affections and find that it’s worth the wait.

-It is in the waiting that we listen alongside the Israelites, patiently and passionately, for the silence to be broken, for a chorus of “Hallelujahs” to ring out, and for our Savior to come for His expectant people.
+It is in the waiting that we listen alongside the Israelites, patiently and passionately, for the silence to be broken.
+We listen for a chorus of “Hallelujahs” to ring out, and for our Savior to come for His expectant people.

 Should I (and My Church) Celebrate It?

 Search the Scriptures and you will find no biblical mandate to celebrate Advent.
-It is not commanded of us to light candles and sing “O Come, O Come, Emmanuel,” so no need to overturn tables in your church designated for Christmas card distribution or shoebox collection.
+It is not commanded of us to light candles and sing “O Come, O Come, Emmanuel.”
+So, there is no need to overturn tables in your church designated for Christmas card distribution.

 However, what you will find in Scripture is a long history of Israel’s traditions, festivals, and feasts intended to remind God’s people what He had done for them, to reflect on Who He is, and to highlight a Greater Story and promises yet to be fulfilled.
 Regardless of whether you or your church family chooses to celebrate Advent, or even how you choose to celebrate it, the purpose of the Advent season is to draw our attention to the coming Christ, to anticipate His return, to repent and call others to repent as the day draws near, to hope in His promises, and to find our joy in a gift that will last forever.
 Jesus is the only One who can satisfy our longing.